mayurjobanputra/ChatGPT-wrapper-in-PHP-MySQL/README.md

 While there's no formal support structure at this stage, you can raise issues on the GitHub repository or reach out via the provided contact email.
 The community and project maintainers may be able to offer assistance.

+### Will there be a one-click install option for this app?

+This is far away.
+I would love to make this application available as a one-click install on popular web hosting platforms.
+This will simplify the installation process, allowing users to set up the application quickly and efficiently, similar to the ease of installing WordPress.
+I think one-click installing is going to be essential to make this app go mainstream and follows in the footsteps of how wordpress went mainstream also.